StigNygaard/lastfm-widgets/README.md

 implement throttling of requests to Last.fm's API.

-This repository not only holds the widget itself, but also the demo-site (https://lastfm-widgets.stignygaard.deno.net/) and two backend proxy-api implementations.
-The "primary" proxy-api is made in [Deno](https://deno.com/) using [Deno KV](https://docs.deno.com/deploy/kv/).
+This repository not only holds the widget itself, but also the demo-site (https://lastfm-widgets.stignygaard.deno.net/) and _three_ different backend proxy-api implementations.
+There are two proxy-APIs implemented in [Deno]([Deno](https://deno.com/)).
+The most recommended one using [Deno KV](https://docs.deno.com/deploy/kv/).
-The "alternative" proxy-api is a Cloudflare Workers implementation made by [burnblazter](https://github.com/burnblazter).
+But there's also a third alternative Cloudflare Workers (Node.js) proxy-api implementation made by [burnblazter](https://github.com/burnblazter).
 Also, this repository is set up as a [Deno Deploy](https://deno.com/deploy) project.
-Any updates to the main-branch (widget, demo-page and the Deno proxy-api) are immediately deployed to the Deno Deploy demo-site.
+Any updates to the main-branch (widget, demo-page and the Deno proxy-apis) are immediately deployed to the Deno Deploy demo-site.

 The widget itself should be compatible back to at least Firefox 115 and Chromium 109 based web-browsers (so it also works for Windows 7/8 users stuck on these versions).
 It also runs in Safari, but I'm unsure how old versions are supported.
-The backend code (Deno proxy-api) is my first simple experiments/experience with Deno.
+The backend code (Deno proxy-apis) is my first simple experiments/experience with Deno.

 #### /widgets/ folder